Employees of the District enjoy several types of leave benefits:

 Personal Illness (04)

-Employees are accrued 10 personal illness days on September 1.
+Employees accrue 10 personal illness days at the beginning of the school year.
 Employees hired or returning from a leave after September 15 receive the percentage equal to the number of months employed (approximately 1 per month for 10 month employee, .8 per month for 12 month employees).

 Unused days remain in the available leave balance.
 There is no limit on the number of days that may be in the available leave balance.
 Personal illness is accrued and used as days with a day being equal to the length of the employee work day when the absence occurs.